Jamie Lomas: Personal life

-In 2020, he announced that despite being asymptomatic, he had tested positive for coronavirus during the COVID-19 pandemic, which led to him being forced to cancel his appearance in The Real Full Monty on Ice.
+In December 2020, he announced that despite being asymptomatic, he had tested positive for COVID-19 and canceled his appearance in The Real Full Monty.

 Awards and nominations

 Lomas was nominated for Villain of the Year and Best Actor at the British Soap Awards in 2007, 2008 and 2009.
 As well as this, he was also nominated for Sexiest Male in 2007 and 2008.
 Lomas, alongside Gemma Bissix, Hannah Tointon and Chris Fountain, won the award for Most Spectacular Scene in 2008 for Clare Devine driving off a cliff.
 He was also nominated for Best Actor for his role as Warren Fox since returning at the 2017 British Soap Awards.